aralr/python-beginner-projects/README.md

 # Python Beginner Projects

-Beginner Python exercises and mini console-based projects created while learning Python fundamentals.
+A collection of beginner Python exercises and mini console-based projects created while learning Python fundamentals.
+These projects help strengthen my analytical thinking and problem-solving skills, which I also apply in my QA work.

 ## Projects
 - Magic 8 Ball